 - Myoelectric hands: You can wear a prosthetic hook gripper on your myoelectric arm, but really, everyone wants a "bionic" hand.
 They are fragile, the gloves may tear up as fast as within 10 minutes or so, they are relatively heavy and if not, they are really weak.
 Their grip may really be not configured well to a degree, where gripping itself becomes awkward, cumbersome, difficult, hard, due to the ill devised geometry.

 - Failure aspects of myoelectric arms: A realistic downtime after wearing the "bionic" hand prosthesis for just 1 day, just to recover from the strain and skin damage, is 1-2 days to 6 weeks.
 A realistic time for the myoelectric prosthesis to break is some 10 minutes (glove: torn) until a few months (other parts).
 A realistic count of uncomfortable problematic control situations over a day is maybe around 20.

-- Body powered arms: They are usually built wrongly, using a figure 9 harness with a thin strap, and, using a wrong type of cable housing.
-Their hooks, particularly those of Otto Bock, have some funny features that may make them fail surprisingly fast.
+- Body-powered arms: They are usually built wrongly, using a figure 9 harness with a thin strap, and, using the wrong type of cable housing.
+Their split hooks, particularly those of Otto Bock, have some fun features that may make them fail surprisingly fast.
 Their wrists fall apart surprisingly fast, too.
-While a body-powered prosthetic arm may not be that ridiculously expensive, you can only really improve them with substantial good engineering.
-Large German and other companies do not sell parts that really hold up.
+While a body-powered prosthetic arm may not be that ridiculously expensive, you can only really improve them with substantial-good engineering.
+Large German and other companies in my experience do not sell parts that really hold up.
 We developed our own parts and have two patents.
 They are not really for sale, we patented these to protect us from larger companies so they do not sell our ideas back to us.
-All details here [link].
+More details here [link].